How To Get Rid Of Keratosis Pilaris

 Since this condition surfaces anywhere there are hair follicles, symptoms are most common on the upper arms, thighs, and buttocks, as well as on the cheeks and torso.
 Many patients are unaware that these bumps are keratosis pilaris, preventing them from getting the help they need to improve their symptoms and quality of life.

-Although experts aren’t exactly sure what causes keratosis pilaris, genetic variables may play a role.
+• Although experts aren’t exactly sure what causes keratosis pilaris, genetic variables may play a role.
 In one key 2018 study, researchers analyzed 147 genes associated with 143 genetic skin diseases.
-Keratosis pilaris was associated with the mutation of the ABCA12 gene.
-This same mutation was present in affected family members, but not the healthy family members.
-It was concluded that ABCA12 mutations or alterations, in expression, may contribute to the development of keratosis pilaris.

 What Are the Symptoms of Keratosis Pilaris?